aleksandra-zablocka/goit-react-hw-08-phonebook/README.md

 ### Main page

-Enjoy a user-friendly design and have a brief view of how the app works
+Enjoy a user-friendly design and take a brief look at how the app works
 ![Main page](https://i.ibb.co/44dvzdx/app.jpg 'Main Page')

 ### Register/Log in